poppinss/indicative-rules/docs/validations/object/object.md

 category: object
 ---

-Ensures the value of field under validation is a valid Javascript object.
+Enforces the field value to be a valid Javascript object.

 The validation will fail for `Arrays`, though they are objects too in Javascript.